 white bowl filled with slow cooker cabbage with a striped napkin on a blue background

-Yes, you can cook cabbage in the slow cooker and it comes out silky, tender, and full of flavor!
-Elevate the humble cabbage with this minimal prep recipe – all you have to do is chop the cabbage.
-The perfect vegetable side!
+Yes, you can cook a whole head of cabbage in the slow cooker and it comes out silky, tender, and full of flavor!
+With just 5-ingredients including green cabbage and bacon, this easy slow cooker cabbage recipe is mostly hands-off, yet still full of flavor.

 Ingredients